-Overall, the reconstructed estimates of the July albedo change associated with deforestation also show a good correspondence 345 with the subgrid reference values (Figure 4).
-The global RMSE increases up to 0.0189 in this case, because it is a combination of the errors from the reconstruction of the albedo of both trees and crops/grasses.
-The magnitude of this error needs to be assessed in relation to the local albedo difference between trees and crops/grasses.
+Overall, the reconstructed estimates of the July albedo change associated to deforestation also show a good correspondence with the subgrid reference values (Figure 3).
+The global RMSE increases up to 0.019 in this case, because it is a combination of the errors associated to the reconstruction of the albedo of both trees and crops/grasses.
+The magnitude of this error needs to be assessed in relation to the local albedo difference between albedo and crops/grasses.
 Previous studies using satellite observations have shown that this difference roughly ranges between 0.03 and 0.07 over mid-latitudes during summer (Li et al., 2015; Duveiller, Hooker and Cescatti, 2018b).
-This means that in most regions the local difference between the reconstructed and

-350 subgrid estimates remains less than the albedo difference between forest and crops/grasses, but can attain similar magnitudes in some regions such as Western Europe or the Northeastern United States (Figure S3).
-For January, the reconstructed and subgrid estimates of the deforestation-induced albedo change remain similar to each other
+As a result, the local difference between the reconstructed and subgrid estimates can be as large as the overall albedo difference between forest and crops/grasses in some regions such as Western Europe or the Northeastern United States (Figure S3).

-(Figure 5), with a global RMSE that slightly increases to 0.025 and reaches 0.0505 on average north of 40°N. The relative error between the reconstructed and subgrid albedo values is similar as in January over localised tropical or subtropical areas

-355 where it can reach 80%, whereas it mostly remains limited to +/-10% over snow-covered regions (Figure S4).
-This is because the absolute error remains of similar magnitude as in July in snow-free regions, while the albedo change induced by deforestation increases in the presence of snow due to the snow-masking effect of forests.
+For January, the reconstructed and subgrid estimates of the deforestation-induced albedo change remain similar (Figure 4), with a global RMSE that slightly increases to 0.025 (Table 1).
+The relative error between the reconstructed and subgrid albedo values can reach 80% over localised tropical or subtropical areas, however it mostly remains limited to +/-10% over snow-covered regions (Figure S4).
+This is because the absolute error remains of similar magnitude as in snow-free regions, while the albedo change induced by deforestation increases in the presence of snow due to the snow-masking effect of forests.